Online banking FAQ

 Are the answers to my security questions secure?

 Yes.
 They are treated as securely as your password and are never displayed to anyone.

 Please contact the Client Care Centre at 1-800-332-8383 or go into any ATB Financial branch and speak to one of our associates.
-They'll need to walk you through either resetting your security questions or reassigning two-factor authentication settings.
+They'll need to walk you through resetting your security questions.
 Note that you won't be able to complete any online banking activities that require a security challenge until this is complete.